adrianlu95/yahscript/README.md

 ```
 ### Primitive and Reference types
-yah allows for many different ways to represent the same implementation.
+Yah allows for many different ways to represent the same implementation.
 For instance, notice the two ways to describe undefined, nil, and NaN below.

 ```
 a is 2                                                      var a = 2;